jiayihoffman/jiayihoffman.github.io/_posts/2025-02-08-SecurityCamera-RPLidar.md

 ## Viewing the Lidar Scan

-ROS 2 on the Raspberry Pi serves as the robot controller.
-To keep it lightweight, it has only a command interface.
-To monitor the robot's activities, I use a separate system, typically an Ubuntu Linux desktop, which has a graphical user interface and subscribes to the topics published by the robot.
+The ROS on Raspberry Pi acts as the robot controller.
+To keep it lightweight, it only has a command interface.
+To monitor the robot's activities, I use a separate system, typically an Ubuntu Linux desktop, which has a graphical user interface and subscribes to the topics published by the robot from the Pi.

-ROS includes RViz, a 3D visualization tool for displaying sensor data and the environments in which robots operate.
-It assists developers and operators in observing how robots interact with their surroundings in real-time or through recorded data.
-RViz employs a plugin architecture that allows for the addition of custom visualizations or data displays, making it highly extensible.
+The ROS desktop version includes RViz, a 3D visualization tool for displaying sensor data and the environments in which robots operate.
+It helps developers and operators observe how robots interact with their surroundings in real-time or through recorded data.
+RViz uses a plugin architecture that enables the addition of custom visualizations or data displays, making it highly extensible.

-As mentioned earlier, we set the environment variable "export ROS_DOMAIN_ID=0" to control who can access the data published by the robot running in ROS 2 Docker.
+As mentioned earlier, we set the environment variable "export ROS_DOMAIN_ID=0" to control who can access the data published by the robot running on Raspberry Pi.
 I installed ROS 2 Desktop version on my Ubuntu Linux machine.
 Detailed installation steps can be found [here](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html#install-ros-2-packages).

-Start RViz2 and add the "LaserScan" with the "/scan" topic.
-I created a [launch file](/code/view_rviz2.py) in the rplidar_ros package to streamline the steps: `ros2 launch rplidar_ros view_rviz2.py`.
+Viewing the scan data in RViz isn’t the easiest task.
+We need to add the "LaserScan" with the "/scan" topic along with some configurations.
+To simplify this process, I created a [launch file](/code/view_rviz2.py) in the rplidar_ros package.
+Instead of configuring RViz manually, just type the command `ros2 launch rplidar_ros view_rviz2.py`.

-Here, I can see the robot's lidar scan from my Ubuntu desktop.
-The left side is my office's curved bay window.
-A desk, a bookshelf, and a cat tower are next to the window, so it is quite busy there.
+Here, by using RViz, I can view the robot's lidar scan from my Ubuntu desktop.
+On the left side is the curved bay window of my office.
+A desk, a bookshelf, and a cat tower sit next to the window, making that area quite busy.
 <a href="/assets/rviz2_scan.png" target="_blank">
   <img src="/assets/rviz2_scan.png" />
 </a>